material-components/material-components-web/packages/mdc-drawer/README.md

 </body>
 ```

-> Use the `mdc-drawer-app-content` class to the element sibling to the drawer to get the open/close animations to work.
+> Apply the `mdc-drawer-app-content` class to the sibling element after the drawer for the open/close animations to work.

 #### Usage with Top App Bar